syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 ---
 layout: post
-title: MultiSelection Support in WPF ComboBox control | Syncfusion
+title: MultiSelection Support in WPF ComboBox Control | Syncfusion
 description: Learn here all about MultiSelection Support in Syncfusion WPF ComboBox (ComboBoxAdv) control, its elements and more.
 platform: wpf
 control: ComboBoxAdv